 We now use the explicit expressions obtained for the Kelvin modes to construct the most general plane transverse shearing wave.
-Let us consider two Kelvin modes, $\bfv_{\bfk}(\bfx, t)$ and $\bfv_{\bfk'}(\bfx, t)$ corresponding to wavevectors $\bfk$ and $\bfk'$, which are parallel to each other but could differ in magnitudes.
-Using eqns.~(\ref{inshtr}), we see that the corresponding sheared wavevectors, $\bfk ^{\rm sh}(t)$ and $\bfk^{'\rm sh}(t),$ are also parallel to each other for all time.
+Let us consider two Kelvin modes, $\bfv_{\bfk}(\bfx, t)$ and $\bfv_{\bfk'}(\bfx, t)$ corresponding to wave vectors $\bfk$ and $\bfk'$, which are parallel to each other but could differ in magnitudes.
+Using eqns.~(\ref{inshtr}), we see that the corresponding sheared wave vectors, $\bfk ^{\rm sh}(t)$ and $\bfk^{'\rm sh}(t),$ are also parallel to each other for all time.
 Incompressibility implies that $\bfv_{\bfk}(\bfx, t)$ and $\bfv_{\bfk'}(\bfx, t)$ are perpendicular to $\bfk ^{\rm sh}(t)$ and $\bfk^{'\rm sh}(t)$ for all time.
 So, if we superpose $\bfv_{\bfk}(\bfx, t)$ and $\bfv_{\bfk'}(\bfx, t)$, the nonlinear term in the NS equations vanishes, because the superposed velocity field remains parallel to the wavefronts.
-Thus the superposition of an arbitrary number of Kelvin modes, all with wavevectors parallel to each other, is an exact solution of the NS equations.
+Thus the superposition of an arbitrary number of Kelvin modes, all with wave vectors parallel to each other, is an exact solution of the NS equations.

 Let us choose a unit vector ${\bf \hat{\bfn}} \,=\, (n_1, n_2, n_3)$, and define the sheared (non--unit) vector $\bfn^{\rm sh}(t)$ by

 \beq n^{\rm sh}_1 \;=\; \left(n_1 - St n_2\right)\,, \qquad n^{\rm sh}_2 \;=\; n_2\,, \qquad n^{\rm sh}_3 \;=\; n_3\,. \eeq